Brutuski/hal2023-cli/README.md

 Open [this link](https://beta.openai.com/account/api-keys) and generate an API key for yourself.
 Upon installation, this CLI stores your personal API key in a file called `.chat-api-key` in your `Home` directory.

-This CLI is using the `gpt-3.5-turbo` model.
+This CLI is using the `gpt-3.5-turbo` model by default.
 You can read more about it [here](https://platform.openai.com/docs/guides/chat).

+To interact with `text-davinci-003` model, simply start your query with `-davinci` followed by a space and the rest of your query after that.

 #### Screenshots